Capturing inimitable moments today to reflect upon tomorrow. My own 'take' as a geographer photographer!

-Born in the City of Derry but I have lived most of my life outside the bounds of Ireland in England, Singapore, Togo, Italy, Ethiopia and Brazil.
-Recently I returned to Ireland (Donegal).
+I was born in the City of Derry, but have lived most of my life outside the bounds of Ireland; in England, Singapore, Togo, Italy, Ethiopia and Brazil.
+I returned to Ireland (Donegal) in 2012.

 My photography, together with travel, have become two of my lifeâ€™s passions.
 My photography focuses predominantly on culture and landscapes; images which reflect a spatial and temporal journey through life and which try to convey a need to live in a more sustainable world.
 I seek the moment and the light in whatever context I find myself and endeavour to use my photographic acumen to turn the ordinary into the extraordinary.

 I lead small photo tours in my 'own Donegalâ€™ and Ireland but also to other destinations.
 I lived in Ethiopia from 2006-2010 and since then have returned to take photographers to the Western and Eastern Omo, Harar, the Danakil desert and the highlands of Ethiopia.
 Additionally I take photo tours to Iceland, Namibia, Chad, South Sudan, Eritrea and India as well as travelling myself to discover and capture in new locations.